Regional Clinic Director

-As a long-time member of the FirstSteps team, she has served in a variety of clinical roles ranging from providing 1:1 behavior therapy to clients in the home, school, and community settings, designing and supervising the individualized behavior intervention programs for children of a variety of ages and developmental levels, overseeing the FirstSteps intake and assessment department, and most recently, joining Kristen Carmi as Associate Regional Clinic Director in the Hermosa Beach office.
+As a long-time member of the FirstSteps team, she has served in a variety of clinical roles ranging from providing 1:1 behavior therapy to clients in the home, school, and community settings, designing and supervising the individualized behavior intervention programs for children of a variety of ages and developmental levels, overseeing the FirstSteps intake and assessment department, and most recently as Regional Clinic Director for the Hermosa Beach office.

 Ms. Strack takes great pride in her work at FirstSteps, and strives to provide the most effective, comprehensive, and individualized services to her clients possible.
 She appreciates the importance of transforming current, relevant, and empirically validated treatment intervention findings into effective clinical practice, and has a particular interest in higher-order programming, to include perspective taking and executive functions.
 She is looking forward to continuing her career with FirstSteps for many years to come!